Txuritan/meteors/README.md

 ## Releases

 Meteors is developed using the latest Rust stable, but is built using nightly.
-This is so it can use `-Z build-std` to try can trim down the resulting binary.
+This is so it can use `-Z build-std` to try and trim down the resulting binary.